gdlzambiazzi/Raidiam/README.md

 # **Task 1:**
 The Lemonade Store function is at the root of the project (lemonade-store.js).
 To execute it, simply download the js file and run it with 'node lemonade-store.js'.
-I'll print the test outputs on the console.
+It'll print the test outputs on the console.
 Note: I've commented it in the code, but it's important to mention that the logic I chose to handle the bills and the changes is extremely brute-force.
 It is not an ideal solution for a real-world application.
 But it is working as expected with several different scenarios :D

 # **Task 2:**